 Managed by the Rural Housing Service, these mortgages are provided to qualifying borrowers in rural areas with low-to-moderate incomes.
 Some USDA loans don’t require a down payment and may offer below-market interest rates.

-Whether Army, Navy, Air Force, Marines, or Coast Guard (active duty or a veteran), if you’ve served our country, you are eligible for a Veteran’s Affairs loan.
+Whether Army, Navy, Air Force, Marine Corps, or Coast Guard (active duty or a veteran), if you’ve served our country, you are eligible for a Veteran’s Affairs loan.
 These mortgages are flexible, require little-to-no down payment, and have low interest rates.

 Fixed vs. adjustable-rate mortgages

-If you’re planning on a long-term relationship with your next home, a fixed-rate mortgage may be the loan you’ve been looking for.
-With a fixed-rate loan, the interest rate won’t change over the life of the loan, and because your monthly payment will stay the same, you can plan your budget for months and years ahead.
+If you’re planning on living in your home for a significant number of years, or you simply prefer the stability of knowing your interest is not going to change, a fixed-rate mortgage may be the loan you’ve been looking for.
+With a fixed-rate loan, the interest rate is locked in for the life of the loan, and because your monthly payment will stay the same, you can plan your budget for months and years ahead.

-Fixed-rate mortgages typically come in 15, 20, and 30 year terms.
-But keep in mind, while longer mortgage terms may mean lower monthly payments, you’ll likely end up paying more overall in interest.
+Fixed-rate mortgages typically come in 15, 20, and 30-year terms.
+Keep in mind, longer mortgage terms may mean lower monthly payments, but you’ll likely end up paying more overall in interest.

-When you get an ARM, you’ll often have a lower interest rate than a fixed mortgage would offer for the first few years (usually between 3 and 7) — making it more attractive.
+When you get an ARM, you’ll often have a lower interest rate than a fixed mortgage would offer for the first few years (usually between 3 and 7), which can make them attractive.
 But after that initial period, your interest rate could adjust repeatedly throughout the duration of your loan.

 If interest rates rise, the cost of your monthly payments will increase with an ARM.
 (An interest rate hike may not seem like a big deal now, but it could cause your mortgage payments to become unmanageable in the future.)
 Likewise, if interest rates fall, your payments could decrease.

-If you only plan to live in your home for a couple years, an adjustable-rate loan may not be a bad idea — you can enjoy the lower interest rate before you say, “Thank you, next.”
+If you only plan to live in your home for a couple years, an adjustable-rate loan may not be a bad idea.
+You can enjoy the lower initial interest rate and move on to new home (and mortgage) before you rate is subject to change.

 Ally Bank offers both fixed rate and adjustable-rate mortgages — both with competitive interest rates and loan options tailored to your specific borrowing situation.

-Potential homebuyers have a lot of options when it comes to selecting a mortgage.
+Potential homebuyers and current homeowners have a lot of options when it comes to selecting a mortgage.
 Finding the right one for you begins with knowing your financial situation.
 Once you’ve determined your budget and figured out which type of loan fits your lifestyle, you can start living happily ever after.